inercia/k3x/docs/user-manual-installation.md

 When installing from command line, it will probably ask you about installing some additional _runtimes_ if they are not already present (like the _GNOME_ runtime).
 In that case, please accept the installation of all the dependencies.

 ### Notes on some Linux distributions...

 * **Fedora** _(and probably any other GNOME Shell environment)_.

   - Make sure the [Flathub repo has been added](#adding-the-flathub-repository).

   - Download the `.flatpak` file, but the installer does not work when double-clicking this file.
 Install the package [as described in the previous section](#installing-the-k3x-flatpak-file).

   - You need to install the `gnome-shell-extension-appindicator` RPM (or equivalent for your distribution) for showing the `k3x` system tray indicator.
     ```commandline
-    $ yum search gnome-shell-extension-appindicator
+    $ dnf search gnome-shell-extension-appindicator
     Last metadata expiration check: 0:44:07 ago on Sat 25 Apr 2020 05:59:09 AM EDT.
     ======================== Name Exactly Matched: gnome-shell-extension-appindicator ========================
     gnome-shell-extension-appindicator.noarch : AppIndicator/KStatusNotifierItem support for GNOME Shell
     $
-    $ sudo yum install gnome-shell-extension-appindicator
+    $ sudo dnf install gnome-shell-extension-appindicator
     ...
     ```
     After installing this package, make sure it is enabled.
 In `GNOME Software`, under `Addons` > `Shell Extensions` > `Extension settings`, enable the `KStatusNotifier/Appindicator Support`, like this:
    ![](screenshots/installation-fedora-shell-extension.png)

 * **Ubuntu**, **Elementary OS** and other derivatives.

   - Make sure the [Flathub repo has been added](#adding-the-flathub-repository).